Zopa investors’ risk statement

 The terms used in this statement are defined in the Zopa Principles.
 Zopa enables you to make fixed rate loans of 1 to 5 years to many other people under individual Loan Contracts.
 Zopa is not a party to those Loan Contracts, but agrees to administer them on the terms of the Zopa Principles.
 Before we allow each Borrower to receive your money, we make identity, fraud and credit checks.
 We are a member of CIFAS, the fraud prevention service.
 We also use the Borrower’s credit reference, and certain additional Information that we verify, to assess the affordability of the loan.
 If we find that the information was inaccurate or deficient the Loan Contract will not proceed.

 Your loans are repayable to you via the Zopa Members Account in monthly instalments of principal and interest.
 You lend your money in small amounts to different borrowers, so if one borrower cannot pay you are less likely to lose your capital, although your overall rate of return may go down.
 Missed payments will be pursued by a collections agency, unless or until a default occurs or the Borrower dies or is unable to pay.
-The expected and actual default rates are explained here, and your projected return is stated here, taking into account fees and default rates.
+The expected and actual default rates are explained here.
 The amount of income tax payable is dependent on your individual circumstances and may be subject to change in the future.

 The Loan Contracts do not contain security provisions, but borrowers pay a Loan Servicing Fee that includes an amount to cover the risk of not repaying their loan to you.
 We pay that amount into the Zopa Safeguard Trust, which is held by P2PS Limited (a not-for-profit organisation) in trust for investors.
 If a borrower defaults after four months’ worth of arrears, that particular Loan Contract is automatically assigned to Zopa Ltd and a claim is made on your behalf to the Safeguard Trust to reimburse your principal and interest due.